 The Fundrise Story

-We believe everyone should be able to invest in the places around them.
+We believe everyone should be able to invest in real estate.

-Institutional investment companies are in the business of making money and real estate has proven to be extremely lucrative.
-Since the early 90’s, private equity investment in real estate has grown in excess of $100 billion dollars in the US.
+Real estate has consistently proven to be an extremely lucrative investment.
+Since the early 90s, private equity investment in real estate has grown in excess of $100 billion.